AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions.md

 ---
 title: Building mobile extensions
-description: An overview that can explains how you can build your own mobile extension.
+description: An overview that explains how you can build your own mobile extension.
+keywords:
+- Guide
+- Tutorial
 ---

 # Building mobile extensions